School Streets and beyond

 • More support to schools to encourage active travel to school

-• Camera enforcement of School Streets, not volunteers through use of Automatic Number Plate Recognition (ANPR) to automate enforcement once these powers come into effect (It pays for itself within a year)
+• School Streets not volunteer enforced, instead enforced through use of paid staff, manual cameras or Automatic Number Plate Recognition (ANPR) to automate enforcement (It pays for itself within a year)

 That’s why we are calling on GM to develop a longer term, more sustainable solution which does not rely on volunteers for enforcement.
 We urge each district council to make use of its new powers for enforcing moving traffic offences.